 This permit is an independent unrestricted residence title in addition to the settlement permit.
 The applicant must meet the following conditions:

-– Have uninterrupted five-year legal residence in Germany
+- Have uninterrupted five-year legal residence in Germany with at least 60 months of contributions to the German pension insurance (Rentenversicherungsverlauf).

 - Acquire an adequate knowledge of the German language, basic knowledge of the legal and social systems and living conditions in Germany.
 Such knowledge can be acquired by attending an integration course, for example